-By submitting the application, applicants grant EmcArts permission to publish this summary in blogs, print publications, etc. While we recognize that unfunded projects might not move ahead, we want to share information about what arts development agencies are exploring.
+By submitting the application, applicants grant EmcArts permission to publish this summary in blogs, print publications, etc. While we recognize that unfunded projects might not move ahead, we want to share information about what performing arts organizations are exploring.
 Applicants who are not willing to grant permission to share the summary must indicate this in their application.